MingjunZhong/transferNILM/README.md

 # Transfer learning for non-intrusive load monitoring (energy disaggregation)
 This code implements the sequence-to-point (seq2point) learning model which was propsoed in [2].
 The code then implements transfer learning for NILM.
 Precisely, we studied transfer learning for NILM using the seq2point learning framework.

-## Note: the latest code using TensorFlow-2.0 can be found here https://github.com/MingjunZhong/seq2point-nilm ##
+## Note: the latest seq2point leaning code using TensorFlow-2.0 can be found here https://github.com/MingjunZhong/seq2point-nilm ##

 We proposed two approaches for transfer learning: